efroemling/ballistica/src/ballistica/template_fs/README.md

 # Template Feature Set

-This is an empty feature-set for use a starting point when implementing new ones.
+This is an empty feature-set for use as reference or as a starting point when implementing new ones.